We have answers to some FAQs on the following subjects which you might find helpful:

 A) Anyone can come to U or PG films.
-However, we do stipulate that children under 5 are accompanied at all times and children under 7 are accompanied for films starting after 7pm.
-We also ask that babies are taken out if they cause disturbance to other customers (except in Big Scream screenings).
+However, we do stipulate that children under 8 are accompanied at all times.
+We also ask that parents take their babies out of the screen if they cause disturbance to other customers (except in Big Scream screenings).

 Q) What does 12A stand for?

 A) 12A stands for "12 Advisory".
 Anyone can go to these films but children under 12 must be accompanied by someone over 18.